What Is Therapeutic Donor Insemination?

 Who Are The Donors?

-Bellingham IVF has a contract with a commercial sperm bank to provide donor sperm.
+Bellingham IVF has a contract with Seattle Sperm Bank to provide donor sperm.
 Donors are men between 18 and 40 years of age.
 Donors are motivated to donate their sperm for financial reasons or because they have a desire to assist infertile people.

 How Are The Donors Screened?